Pageboy/notes/docs/Teaching/Multiplatform Publishing/Week 9.md

 ### Issues to note
 Half Title appear to the right with blank on the left Drop down TOC works hopefully
-On page TOC should also be interactive
+The on-page TOC should also be interactive
+If a text box spreads over 2 pages in the spread, it could affect the table of contents if that item is heading used in the toc; ie you may get the item twice in the toc.

 ## Next Steps
 We need a landscape start page so we have 2 options: